50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Fashion rules exist for a reason

 Try this: Versatile pencil skirts stand the test of time and are easily paired with blazers, sweaters, button-downs, and even tees.
-Try this Esteez Charlotte pencil skirt with slimming panels, which offer a more comfortable solution to shapewear.
+Try this Esteez Charlotte Pencil Skirt with slimming panels, which offer a more comfortable solution to shapewear.
+That said, depending on the piece, you might need another smoothing solution.
+Make sure you own the best shapewear for every type of outfit and you’ll be all set.

 Don’t forget who’s the boss!
 (Hint: It’s you, the one with the wallet)